-Zara is a popular Spanish clothing store that uses a very clever marketing strategy to achieve its business goals.
+The Marketing mix of Zara analyses the 4Ps of Zara, including the Product, Price, Place, and Promotions.
+Zara is a popular Spanish clothing store that uses a clever marketing strategy to achieve its business goals.
 Consequently, Zara has become Spain’s best-known fashion brand.
 Amancio Ortea Gaona started the company in 1963.
-A half a century later, it has become own of the world’s fastest growing manufacturer of affordable Spanish fashion clothing.
-Currently, there are over 2000 stores in 77 countries including China, and the numbers are likely to double in the near future.
+Half a century later, it has become the world’s fastest-growing manufacturer of affordable Spanish fashion clothing.
+There are over 2000 stores in 77 countries, including China, and the numbers will likely double soon after Zara starts its operations in 2010.
+Since its debut, it has continuously risen and has recently crossed the 500 crore milestone.

 About Zara